Skip to content

 Croatia is an outdoor country, and that’s exactly where standard policies get narrow.
 Anything beyond walking and gentle swimming may need a sports or “adventure” add-on.
 Check your wording before you book the activity, not after the accident.

-- Hiking and mountain walking in places like Paklenica or the Velebit range can fall outside cover above a stated altitude, or on “off-piste” terrain.
-Rescue here is genuinely expensive.
+• Hiking and mountain walking in places like Paklenica or the Velebit range can fall outside cover above a stated altitude, or on “off-piste” terrain.
+Rescue here’s genuinely expensive.

-- Sailing and yacht charter — being a fare-paying passenger is usually fine; skippering a charter often is not.
+• Sailing and yacht charter - being a fare-paying passenger is usually fine; skippering a charter often isn’t.
 Bareboat charters may ask for separate cover.

 If your trip is built around the water or the mountains, buy a policy that lists your activity by name.
 A vague “watersports covered” line is worth less than a named one.